 FAQ

 A: Elders should pay attention to their health.
-If you feel unwell or anything unusual, please consult a doctor promptly instead of waiting for the health risk assessment.
+If you feel unwell or anything unusual, please consult a doctor promptly instead of waiting for the health assessment.

 2. Fees